 REX, the most effective and least expensive way to buy and sell a home, is now open for business in Orlando and surrounding areas and expects to expand to additional Florida cities in the coming months.

-REX is the first licensed residential real estate brokerage to successfully circumvent the outmoded Multiple Listing Service (MLS) real estate agent model through its use of AI and big data.
-REX offers a fixed two percent commission covering both sides of the transaction – compared to the six percent charged by traditional realtors.
-The professional team at REX handles everything from listing to close, including escrow, titling, mortgages and insurance shopping.
+REX Homes is the first licensed residential real estate brokerage to successfully circumvent the outmoded Multiple Listing Service (MLS) real estate agent model through its use of AI and big data.

 “REX saves consumers up to 70 percent of what they would pay with a traditional agent,” said Jack Ryan, co-founder and CEO of REX.
 “Technology has transformed the way we work and live by combining cutting-edge data science with the human touch that consumers want and expect, REX is making home transactions more affordable, convenient and transparent.”